DrEerie/result-app/result2app/school-result-webapp/README.md

-# School Result Web Application
+# School Result Web Application (JS based but not working on it yet..)

 This project is a web application designed to manage and display school results.
 It provides an interactive interface for users to view and process results efficiently.